euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 library, the hyperslab mechanism is a nice alternative.
 However if we dislike this packing method, we can still use the following dataset layout :math:`(R,C,N_w,H,W)` with this chunk layout :math:`(1,1,1,H,W)`, where the slicing is more natural.
-Anyway the right approach is to test several dataset layouts and measure the I/O performance, using a publicly available tool such as *h5perf*.
+Anyway the right approach is to test several dataset layouts and measure the I/O performance, using the tool *h5perf* provided with the HDF5 SDK.
 More details about chunking can be found in the reference [HDF5-Chunking]_.

 This storage method can be easily extended to a more complicated acquisition scheme having